gkalpak/simple-torch/README.md

 - `build`: Build the app.
 - `clean-up`: Remove the output directory.
   _(You shouldn't need to run this manually.
 It is run by other scripts as necessary.)_
-- `dev`: Build and serve the app and automatically reload whenever a file changes.
-Useful during development.
+- `dev`: Build, test and serve the app.
+Also, automatically reload and re-run tests whenever a file changes.
+  _(Useful during development.)_
 - `generate-favicon`: Generates `favicon.png` based on `simple-torch.svg`.
 This needs to be manually run, when the logo (in SVG format) changes.
 - `serve`: Build and serve the app.